ietf-wg-cellar/matroska-specification/subtitles.md

 the duration of the `BlockDuration`.

-## HDMV text subtitles
+## HDMV Text Subtitles

-The specifications for the HDMV text subtitle format (short: HDMV TextST) can be found in the document "Blu-ray Disc Read-Only Format; Part 3 — Audio Visual Basic Specifications" in section 9.15 "HDMV text subtitle streams".
+The specifications for the HDMV Text Subtitle format (short: HDMV TextST) can be found in the document "Blu-ray Disc Read-Only Format; Part 3 — Audio Visual Basic Specifications" in section 9.15 "HDMV text subtitle streams".

 ### Storage of HDMV text subtitles